[Update 2022 Feb]

 // using the FREE variadic macro FREE ( slave[0], slave[1], slave[2], slave[3], slave[4], slave[5], slave[6], slave[7], slave[8], NULL /* do not ever forget NULL as the last argument! */ ); |

-And (lo and behold) there is no warning and all is dandy (in the land of candy).
+And (lo and behold) there is no warning and all is dandy (in the land of macro candy).

 /* do not ever forget NULL as the last argument!